project-CY033/OSHO/Write an analysis on the role of Satsang in achieving a transformative state of being according to Kabir's teachings.md

+## The state of "khumaari" in Kabir's teachings is significant as it represents a miraculous state where consciousness and unconsciousness meet, creating a unique blend that is neither fully conscious nor unconscious.
+It is described as a state of being where one is swaying with intoxication yet remains awake.
+This state is not typically addressed by other spiritual traditions that focus solely on awareness or consciousness, such as those of Buddha or Mahavir.
+"Khumaari" is a deep and profound state that transcends ordinary states of awareness, embodying a spiritual intoxication that is central to Kabir's teachings.****

-Kabir suggests that truth should not be merely known intellectually but should be experienced by "drinking" it, allowing it to flow down to one's innermost life sources rather than just filling the head.
+## Kabir suggests that truth should not be merely known intellectually but should be experienced by "drinking" it, allowing it to flow down to one's innermost life sources rather than just filling the head.
 This implies living and embodying the truth rather than approaching it with mere curiosity or inquisitiveness